-- How to perform statistics for a completed random game? - Basic idea: its score is used for the first move of the game only. - All-moves-as-first AMAF: its score is used for all moves played in the game as if they were the first to be played. - AMAF Updating rules: - If a playout S, starting from the position following PV towards the best leaf and then appending a simulation run, passes through a move v with a sibling move u, then - \triangleright the counters at the node v leads to is updated; - \triangleright the counters at the node u leads to is also updated if S later contains the move u. - Note, we apply this update rule for all nodes in S regardless nodes made by the player that is different from the root player.
+How to perform statistics for a completed random game?

+- Basic idea: its score is used for the first move of the game only. - All-moves-as-first AMAF: its score is used for all moves played in the game as if they were the first to be played.

+• AMAF Updating rules:

+- If a playout S, starting from the position following PV{UCB} towards the best leaf and then appending a simulation run, passes through a position V from W with a sibling position U, then - \triangleright the counters at the position V leads to is updated; - \triangleright the counters at the node U leads to is also updated if S later contains a ply from W to U. - Note, we apply this update rule for all nodes in S regardless nodes made by the player that is different from the root player.